christonomous/christonomous/STORY.md

 I learned a lot from these experiences.
 In 2024, I jumped on the AI wave and founded an AI Automation Agency called [Revoro Consulting](https://revoro.consulting/) (formerly Brane Media).
 I built marketing funnel automations, chatbots, and more for companies like KüchenDesk, Twist Media Group and more.
 I also became an advisor for the Startup Starhot Money building a DeFi app.
 Through this, I learned extensively about AI development, prompt engineering, and automating processes.

-One of my first experiences building automations was for Heckmann Anwaltskanzleia long time, automating a filesystem for a lawyer firm to reduce manual work.
+One of my first experiences building automations was for Heckmann Anwaltskanzlei a long time, automating a filesystem for a lawyer firm to reduce manual work.

 ## Returning to My True Passion